4 Geospatial artificial intelligence (GeoAI) for remote sensing data

 Aim

-We separately collected CMIP6 datasets of temperature and precipitation for 2024 and 2030.
-The 2024 data will be used for model training, followed by predicting bushfire burn areas for 2030.
+We separately collected future climate datasets of temperature and precipitation for the time period 2021–2040 from WorldClim.
+The previous 2024 data will be used for model training, followed by predicting bushfire burn areas for the time period 2021–2040.

 Description of steps